-Learners will be informed of any specific information related to training venues and details on car parking facilities to ensure safety.
-In addition, when weekend training workshops are held, learners will be provided with information about safe travel and car parking facilities.
+ABA training sessions will be conducted at the National Support Office in Melbourne unless alternative training locations have been arranged.
+Learners will be informed of specific information related to training venues and details on car parking facilities to ensure safety.
+When weekend training workshops are held, learners will be provided with information about safe travel and car parking facilities.

-How is training delivered in ABA?
+How is training delivered at ABA?